Getting around Malaga

 Trains run every 20 minutes from about 6am to midnight during the day, and every half hour at weekends and late hours.
 Tickets are simply bought from the ticket machine at all stations and prices range from 1,80 eur to 3,60 eur depending on the number of zones.
 There is no extra charge for travel to the airport, as there is for the A bus service.

-The terminus of the suburban trains is at Málaga-Centro Alameda station (underground station) about 300 metres on foot from the historic centre.
+The terminus of the suburban trains is at Málaga-Centro Alameda (underground station), about 300 metres on foot from the historic centre.

 Málaga Metro

 In Málaga you can currently use 2 metro lines, but this is actually more of a fast-track underground tramway, it is not the classic "big" metro trains.
-For tourist purposes, the metro network is not yet very usable.
+The metro network is not yet very usable for tourist purposes.
 Both lines start at the main train station and go from there to the housing estates in the west of the city.

 A single metro ride costs 1,35 eur, and you can buy a ticket from a machine at all stations.
 However, you will also have to pay for a plastic card 0,30 eur, which can then be loaded with up to 9 individual tickets.